Faith Spirituality Theology Black Theology Womanist Theology

 Spiritual Autobiography

+How does religion explicitly contribute to the shaping of a life story?
 This course examines the rich diversity of the spiritual autobiography tradition, paying particular attention to how religious faith shapes the telling of an individual’s life.
 Terms like “autobiography,” “self,” and “spiritual,” are considered in considerable depth.
 Is it possible to know the self fully?
 What types of truths are hidden or revealed in autobiographical writing?

 Race, Racism, Religion